AnirbitGhosh/L4-Project/timelog.md

 ## 04 Nov 2022
 * *2 hours* : Create a tile visualizer script to take tile level predictions and map it to apply a pixel level mask on top of whole slide image thumbnail preview image scaled down by a factor of 96.
 Save the masked image as a png in image directory.
+* *1 hour* : Create generic prediction generator to produce class outputs for all whole slide image tiles given a model weight .pt file and saves output in -o directory